Dany Cotton

-Danielle Amara Cotton, QFSM (born 11 June 1969) is a British retired firefighter.
-From 2017–2019, she served as the Commissioner of the London Fire Brigade and was the first woman to hold this position.
-She had previously been the Director of Safety and Assurance at the London Fire Brigade.
+Danielle Amara "Dany" Cotton, QFSM (born 11 June 1969) is a British retired firefighter.
+From 2017–2019, she served as the commissioner of the London Fire Brigade and was the first woman to hold this position.
+She had previously been the director of safety and assurance at the London Fire Brigade.

 In 2004 Cotton became the first woman to be awarded the Queen's Fire Service Medal.
 She is the Patron of Women in the Fire Service UK.

-Early life and education
+Early life

 Cotton (known as Dany), was born on 11 June 1969, in London.
 As a teenager she was a member of the Air Training Corps.

 Career

 Cotton joined London Fire Brigade in 1988, and her first placement was at Wimbledon Fire Station.
 Aged 19, she had been a full firefighter for just three months when she attended the Clapham Junction rail crash.
 In 2007, she was assigned the post of Area Commander, becoming the highest-ranking woman in the British Fire Service, and in 2012 was made Assistant Chief Officer.

-In September 2016, Cotton was appointed interim Commissioner of the London Fire Brigade following the retirement of Ron Dobson.
+In September 2016, Cotton was appointed interim commissioner of the London Fire Brigade following the retirement of Ron Dobson.
 She took up the position on 1 January 2017.
-Cotton initially held the title of Interim Commissioner until a restructure of the Brigade later in 2017, at which point she became full Commissioner.
-Commenting on the appointment of Dany Cotton as London Fire Commissioner, Young Women's Trust Chief Executive Dr Carole Easton said: "It’s great to see a woman appointed to the top job in the London Fire Brigade.
+Cotton initially held the title of interim commissioner until a restructure of the brigade later in 2017, at which point she became full commissioner.
+Commenting on the appointment of Dany Cotton as the London fire commissioner, Young Women's Trust chief executive Dr Carole Easton said: "It's great to see a woman appointed to the top job in the London Fire Brigade.
 It is so important that young women who are considering which career path to choose have role models in all workplaces to inspire them.
 The fire service has typically been dominated by men.
 Hopefully this appointment will encourage more young women into the London Fire Brigade".